NawanolT/Bread-Mold-Datasets/README.md

 # Bread Mold Datasets
-Datasets of 50x microscopic images of bread with and without mold
+Datasets of 50x microscopic images of bread with and without mold for the fungi detection task

-The datasets include 2,983 50x microscopic images of white sandwich bread and whole wheat bread.
+The datasets include 2,983 50x microscopic images of white sandwich bread and whole wheat bread made for the fungi detection task.
 There are two classes: 0 (no mold) and 1 (moldy).
 Each dataset is divided into a training set, a validation set, and a test set.

 ## Download
 Bread_Mold_Datasets.zip (14 GB) https://drive.google.com/file/d/12UjZOPsFDxVej2aKGj18JVIAOs_EKN4y/view?usp=sharing